Software Technical Writer

 What does a software technical writer do?

 A software technical writer is responsible for creating technical documentation that describes how to use and set up software products.
-In other words, software technical writers understand the systems, their interactions, and architectural structures.
+In other words, software technical writers understand software systems, their interactions, and architectural structures.
 They prepare user system user guides, reference guides, new feature guides, and notes to help their audience understand system software.

 How do I become a software technical writer?

 Are you considering a career as a software technical writer?
-Take the following steps to get qualified in the field!
+Take the following steps to get software qualified in the field!

 - Get your bachelor’s degree